You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

-"You can do things with sculpting clay in the emotions of the characters faces that it's really hard to do any other way."The appealing sweetness of Kiri and Lou began with Richard Sinclair as the writer, Copland says.
+"You can do things with sculpting clay in the emotions of the characters faces that it's really hard to do any other way."The appealing sweetness of Kiri and Lou began with Harry Sinclair as the writer, Copland says.

 "The sweetness is the voice of the writer and the animators pick up on that and add character… and the actors really get it.
 Then you put Don McGlashan into that mix.
 He and Barry write the songs together.
 Amy Barber mixes the sound and puts her own heart into it.

 "Basically you just need really nice people working together and by the time they've all put their own sweetness in it you end up with something very sweet."

 Copland is very happy that parents are enjoying watching the show along with their children.

 "I was talking to Harry [Sinclair] about why that might be - and I think it's because it's not really full of mummy messages.
 It's quite anarchic.

 "Because we haven't come from a children's TV background, we haven't really understood how to do the messaging that you're supposed to do for children… they're just stories, it's not medicine."

 The children’s series is animated in the Ferrymead studio of leading Kiwi animator Antony Elworthy.
 It also spurred Christchurch City Council to develop an animation competition, claymation workshops and a display, along with a special sand sculpture based on the popular title characters who live in an ancient forest.